Training06 August 2013 / by CJRU 1280AM (author)

 General drop-in Training

 *Drop-in training subject to interest.
-There will be no Wednesday drop-in training from January 30 until March 14.
+There will be no drop-in training on Wednesday, June 6.

 Please email email@example.com to RSVP for a training day.